Challenging misinformation

 Head of Environment Dr Jonathan Foot spoke of BBC Radio 4's PM programme (no longer online) about how British livestock farming is becoming more sustainable.

 AHDB responded to a new study from the CEO of Impossible Foods which claims eliminating livestock agriculture would reduce global emissions by 68%.
-Coverage in The Mail Online and inews.
+Coverage in the Mail Online and inews.

 January 2022